 An estate plan is a great way to take care of your loved ones after you pass away.
-Giving your family an inheritance with minimal estate taxes, minimal probate and minimal hassle is a wonderful way to show how much you care.
-Moreover, good estate planning also gives you the opportunity to leave a legacy by making sizeable donations to organizations and causes you care about.
-Additionally, our Austin, TX estate planning lawyer team can help to ensure that you have power of attorney and advance healthcare directives in place to better ensure that your wishes are respected in the event that you are incapacitated by illness or injury.
+Giving your family inheritance with minimal estate taxes, minimal probate, and minimal hassle is a wonderful way to show how much you care.
+Moreover, good estate planning also allows you to leave a legacy by making sizeable donations to organizations and causes you care about.
+Additionally, our Austin, TX estate planning lawyer can help ensure that you have a power of attorney and advanced healthcare directives in place to ensure that your wishes are respected if you are incapacitated by illness or injury.

 Planning For Later in Life

-Although the term estate planning strictly focuses on the documents and legal processing governing transfer of assets after death, this term can also be broadened to include general late-life planning.
+Although the term estate planning strictly focuses on the documents and legal process governing the transfer of assets after death, this term can also be broadened to include general late-life planning.
 Together, these two areas of focus fall under the umbrella of “elder law.”

 Planning Medical Care and Incapacity

-Americans are living much longer than in the past, but quantity of life isn’t the same and quality.
+Americans live much longer than in the past, but the quantity of life isn’t the same and quality.
 Unfortunately for many, advanced age comes with cognitive and physical decline.
-That’s why it is so important to prepare for a scenario in which you may become unable to make or communicate important decisions on your own.
+That’s why it is so important to prepare for a scenario in which you may become unable to make or communicate important decisions independently.